brtrahms/Fooling-Facial-Recognition-Models-Using-Deep-Convelutional-Generative-Adversarial-Networks/README.md

 - keras_vggface - SENet50

 ## Experiment Description
-The Facial Detection Models will be loaded in and set up in our python enviornment.
+The Facial Recognition Models will be loaded in and set up in our python enviornment.
 Our DCGAN will be then built using Tensorflow following the basic architecture of taking in a randomized normal seed and outputing a resulting image.
 These outputed images will be scored on the confidence percentage given by the recognition model for a certain identity we choose and fed back to the DCGAN for optimization.
 Once the GAN has generated a number of detections past a certain confidence threshold, we can look through and see if there are any false positives.

 For my traininngs I chose 4 identities from VGGFace2 to use which are Channing Tatum, Dwayne Johnson, Simon Cowell, and Whoopi Goldberg.